gpoesia/socratic-tutor/README.md

 ```
 racket environment.rkt
 ```
-Wait until the message `Running environment server on 127.0.0.1:9898` to appear.
+Wait until the message `Running environment server on 127.0.0.1:9898` appears.

 Now, we can perform training and evaluation, which is done by `agent.py`.
 Run the following command:
 ```